davebshow/aiogremlin/docs/index.rst

 aiogremlin
 ==========

-:py:mod:`aiogremlin` is an asynchronous client for the `Tinkerpop 3 Gremlin Server`_ based on the `asyncio`_ and `aiohttp`_ libraries.
+:py:mod:`aiogremlin` is an asynchronous client for the `TinkerPop 3 Gremlin Server`_ based on the `asyncio`_ and `aiohttp`_ libraries.

 Releases